ThanhDiemNguyen/cse15l-lab-reports/Lab-Report-5.md

         echo "Failed test filter."
     fi
     ```
     The condition is true because there exists the word "filter" in the out.txt (standard output of line 34).
+All line from 41-45 run.

  * **Line 46-50**: If-statement
     ```